alexkruczkowski/alexkruczkowski/readme.md

 ## Hello :wave:

 I'm Alex.
-A graduate from the Queen's University Commerce program and Manager, Training Strategy @ Bell.
+A graduate from the Queen's University Commerce program and Senior Manager, Credit Risk @ Bell.

 ## Projects